 Early in 2018, we decided to quit our jobs in Orlando, Florida and start a business, Eat Wander Explore.
 But we decided to grow this business while we were on the road, traveling the world.

-As a consequence of that decision, the past number of months have been an amazing journey through many new cultures coupled with a breakneck crash course into content creation, blogs, social media, digital marketing, search engine optimization, video editing, virtual reality tutorials, and swift app developer courses.
+As a consequence of that decision, the year and a half that followed was an amazing journey through many new cultures coupled with a breakneck crash course into content creation, blogs, social media, digital marketing, search engine optimization, video editing, virtual reality tutorials, and swift app developer courses.
 We’ve had to find time to fit in all the work and learning while on the road.

-But, we can now saw that we have visited the Eiffel Tower in Paris, ate cactus ice cream in the Masca Valley of Tenerife and hiked the Volcano Trail in La Palma of the Canary Islands, tasted and smelled our way through the Medina in Marrakesh, spent a month traveling through Italy on a train, crafted our own Sound of Music tour in Austria, journeyed through the Highlands of Scotland, explored the Dan-yr-Ogof Caves in Wales, relaxed in a thermal spa in the ancient city of Bath, tried out a Harry Potter bus tour in London, spent three weeks in Ireland, ate the most delicious waffles in our lives in Belgium, attended Oktoberfest in Munich, and ate gyros while island hopping in Greece.
+But, we can now saw that we have visited the Eiffel Tower in Paris, ate cactus ice cream in the Masca Valley of Tenerife and hiked the Volcano Trail in La Palma of the Canary Islands, tasted and smelled our way through the Medina in Marrakesh, spent a month traveling through Italy on a train, crafted our own Sound of Music tour in Austria, journeyed through the Highlands of Scotland, explored the Dan-yr-Ogof Caves in Wales, relaxed in a thermal spa in the ancient city of Bath, tried out a Harry Potter bus tour in London, drank a Guinness and saw the Cliffs of Moher in Ireland.

 But we are still doing it, and we are just as committed as we’ve ever been to Eat Wander Explore.
 If anything, our time abroad has taught us that it's possible to work from anywhere, even while seeing it all.
 However, we have also learned that starting a business on the road is exhausting work - as you are constantly required to learn new things.
 Yet, we managed to get this far and we were able to become profitable within only a few months of being on the road.